abdelmaksou/robocon/README.md

 # Robocon
-A bluetooth remote controller to control robots with different customized functions and modes.
+Bluetooth remote controller Mobile Application with two different UIs with the option of adding special keys and moves for the controlled device